 Between 1992 and 2005, the Commonwealth issued special obligation bonds secured by a lien on a specified portion of the motor fuels excise tax.
-As of August 31, 2012, the Commonwealth had outstanding \$337,545,000 of such special obligation bonds secured by a pledge of 6.86¢ of the 21¢ motor fuels excise tax.
+As of February 28, 2013, the Commonwealth had outstanding

+\$337,545,000 of such special obligation bonds secured by a pledge of 6.86¢ of the 21¢ motor fuels excise tax.
 In December, 2010, the trust agreement securing such bonds was closed to further issuance of debt.

-The Commonwealth is also authorized to issue \$1.875 billion of special obligation bonds secured by a pledge of all or a portion of revenues accounted to the Commonwealth Transportation Fund to fund a portion of the

-Commonwealth's accelerated structurally-deficient bridge program (CTF Bonds).
-As of October 31, 2012, the Commonwealth had outstanding \$995,385,000 of CTF Bonds.
+The Commonwealth is also authorized to issue \$1.875 billion of special obligation bonds secured by a pledge of all or a portion of revenues accounted to the Commonwealth Transportation Fund to fund a portion of the Commonwealth's accelerated structurally-deficient bridge program (CTF Bonds).
+As of February 28, 2013, the Commonwealth had outstanding \$995,385,000 of CTF Bonds.
 See "COMMONWEALTH CAPITAL INVESTMENT PLAN."

 A portion of the outstanding CTF Bonds were issued as BABs (approximately \$419.8 million) and as Recovery Zone Economic Development Bonds (RZEDBs) (approximately \$156.4 million).
 Pursuant to ARRA, the Commonwealth is entitled to receive cash subsidy payments from the federal government equal to 35% of the debt service payable on the BABs and 45% of the debt service payable on the RZEDBs, provided, in both cases, that the Commonwealth makes certain required filings in accordance with applicable federal rules.
 As noted above, such subsidy payments are treated under federal law as overpayments of tax and, accordingly, are subject to offset against certain amounts that may be owed by the Commonwealth to the federal government or its agencies.
+On March 4, 2013, the Internal Revenue Service indicated that such interest subsidy payment will be subject to a sequestration reduction of 8.7% through September 30, 2013 under the Budget Control Act of 2011.
 Under current law, such payments received by the Commonwealth are required to be deposited in the General Fund and thus do not secure the CTF Bonds.
 The Executive Office for Administration and Finance intends to seek legislative authority to provide that such payments will be pledged to secure the CTF Bonds.

 Convention Center Fund.
 Chapter 152 of the Acts of 1997, as amended, authorizes \$694.4 million of special obligation bonds to be issued for the purposes of building a new convention center in Boston (\$609.4 million), the Springfield Civic Center (\$66 million) and the Worcester convention center (\$19 million).
 The bonds are payable from moneys credited to the Convention Center Fund created by such legislation, which include certain hotel tax receipts from hotels in Boston, Cambridge, Springfield and Worcester, a surcharge on car rentals in Boston, a parking surcharge at all three facilities, a surcharge on sightseeing tours and cruises in Boston and sales tax receipts from certain hotels and other retail establishments in Boston, Cambridge and Springfield.
 The legislation requires a capital reserve fund to be maintained at a level equal to maximum annual debt service and provides that if the fund falls below its required balance, the 2.75% convention center financing fee in Boston is to be increased (though the overall hotel tax in Boston, including the fee, cannot exceed 14%).
-In June, 2004, the Commonwealth issued \$686.7 million of special obligation bonds secured solely by the pledge of receipts of tax revenues within the special districts surrounding the centers and other special revenues connected to such facilities, \$638.7 million of which remained outstanding as of October 31, 2012.
+In June, 2004, the Commonwealth issued \$686.7 million of special obligation bonds secured solely by the pledge of receipts of tax revenues within the special districts surrounding the centers and other special revenues connected to such facilities, \$638.7 million of which remained outstanding as of February 28, 2013.